KaBooMa/GearLib/README.md

 - [x] Add attachments to parts for mounting to other parts
 - [x] Add link nodes for linking parts together logically
 - [x] Add custom behaviour scripts for parts to provide part logic
+- [x] Parts can have their own configurable options within their scripts

 ## Installation (Modder)
 **Please let me know of any issues during this process, as there has been minimal testing here thus far**